The Commodore (O'Brian novel): Plot summary

 Aubrey devises a scheme using the smaller vessels in the squadron to surprise each slave port up to the Bight of Benin.
 This successfully disrupts the slave trade, and saves over 6,000 slaves.
 Aubrey ends short of Whydah, as news of the squadron's success empties that harbour.
 They take eighteen slave ships as prizes, first taking the Nancy, and using the empty ship for target practice to good effect in Freetown.
 The success is not without loss of men to disease and attack.
-Maturin survives a bout of yellow fever contracted while botanizing on Philip's Island with Mr Square.
+Maturin survives a bout of yellow fever contracted while botanising on Philip's Island with Mr Square.
 As he recuperates, they stop at St Thomas island for medical supplies; two officers (one from Stately, one from Thames) step ashore for a duel by guns, each fatally wounded, resolving nothing.
 They reach Freetown again, now in the Harmattan, which is the dry season.
 The British colonial governor's wife invites Maturin to dinner; he is friends with her brother and both are esteemed naturalists.
 Maturin leaves the potto he had aboard in her care.

 Aubrey hastens to meet the French squadron, commanded by the wily Commodore Esprit-Tranquille Maistral, waiting south and east of the point the French are expected to meet the Caesar arriving from America.
 Caesar fails to arrive, so they proceed northeast to Ireland.
 The Bellona attacks the French pennant-ship, while the Thames and Stately attack the other French two-decker ship.
 The first strikes on a rocky shelf and surrenders; the second badly mauls the Stately and flees eastwards.
 Thames is stuck in a reef.
 HMS Royal Oak and Warwick handle the four French troop carriers and one frigate, which are penned in a cove.
 They join the scene of battle, having heard the gunfire.
 Bellona is taking water and Aubrey is glad for the help.
 The other French frigate slips away.
 Ashore, Maturin speaks to the Irishmen who want the guns aboard the foundered ship.
 He and Father Boyle persuade them this is not the moment, as anyone found with the French guns by the British will be hanged.
 After tending the wounded, Maturin learns from his friend Roche that the flags are at half-staff on account of the death of a minor royal, the Duke of Habachtsthal, who has committed suicide.
 Maturin, pleased at the news, proceeds to the home of Colonel Villiers, a relative of Diana's late husband with whom she is now staying, where he and Diana are happily reunited.